-UN voting for aid to Syria’s rebel area through 1 crossing
+UN approves aid to Syria’s rebel area through 1 crossing

 Another proposed Russia amendment “recognizing improvement in cross-line deliveries” and “encouraging all relevant parties to further increase cross-line humanitarian operations to all parts of Syria” was also defeated.

-And a Chinese amendment that would recognize measures proposed by Guterres concerning the response to “the potential impact of the COVID-19 pandemic to conflict-affected areas, in particular his appeal for an immediate global cease-fire” also failed.
+A Chinese amendment that would recognize measures proposed by Guterres concerning the response to “the potential impact of the COVID-19 pandemic to conflict-affected areas, in particular his appeal for an immediate global cease-fire” also failed.

 In January, Russia scored a victory for Syria, using its veto threat to force the Security Council to adopt a resolution reducing the number of crossing points for aid deliveries from four to two, from Turkey to the northwest.
 It also cut in half the yearlong mandate that had been in place since cross-border deliveries began in 2014 to six months.